acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Select “Automatic” from drop down in “SYNC POLICY” field
 * Check “PRUNE RESOUECES”.
 * In the “Source” section, select repo URL from drop down in “Repsitory URL” field.
-* Provide branch name as “acctrainings-initialname” in “Revision” field.
-For this demo purpose, it would be “acctrainings-ketan”
+* Provide branch name as “customer-api-configrepo-initialname” in “Revision” field.
+For this demo purpose, it would be “customer-api-configrepo-ketan”
 * Provide “.” (dot) in the “Path” field
 * In the “Destination” section, select default URL from drop down in “Cluster URL” field
 * Provide name as “acctrainings-initialname” in “namespace” field.
 For this demo purpose, it would be “acctrainings-ketan”